 Soon after finishing the trip to Yosemite National Park from San Francisco, you will experience the quiet solitude of the Tuolumne Grove of Giant Sequoias.
 You will not doubt for a second that these Yosemite trees are the largest living creatures on the planet.
 No picture does them justice, but that should not keep you from trying!

 In winter, when conditions on the Tuolumne Grove trail are snow-covered or unsafe, we substitute this experience with other attractions.
-See our Yosemite Winter Tour itinerary here.
+See our Yosemite National Park Winter Tour from San Francisco.

 Your heart will be racing as we head down into Yosemite Valley and make the next stop at Inspiration Point, a view of the valley made famous by Ansel Adams and hundreds of artists since.
 Take a moment and then some selfies with El Capitan, Half Dome, Sentinel Dome, Glacier Point, Cathedral Peak and Bridalveil Fall as your backdrop.

 Once we reach the floor of Yosemite Valley, you will have a couple of hours of free time to grab a quick picnic lunch.
 Then, check out the Ansel Adams Gallery or the Yosemite Valley Wilderness Center in Yosemite Village.
 Both are great spots to pick up some souvenirs and gifts for friends back home.

 Besides giant trees, Yosemite Valley is home to more than 400 types of species of mammals, birds, fish, reptiles and amphibians.
 In Spring, wildflowers blanket the valley floor.
 The Lower Yosemite Falls, Mist and Meadow Loop trailheads are all near to Yosemite Valley Lodge.
 Each is guaranteed to delight hikers of any age.